hudson155/osiris-ai/osiris-tracing/README.md

   You can access the string input and output.
 - `AgentEvent`:
-  If using the agentic framework, each agent's turn will have a span.
+  If using the agentic framework, each Agent's turn will have a span.
-  You can access the agent itself, as well as the string input and output.
+  You can access the Agent itself, as well as the string input and output.
 - `ChatEvent`:
   Each separate request to the LLM will have a span.
   You can access the Langchain4j chat request and Langchain4j chat response.
 - `ToolEvent`:
   Each tool call will have a span.
-  You can access the tool,
+  You can access the Tool,
   Langchain4j execution request, and Langchain4j execution result.

 [Custom events](#custom-events) are also supported.